-Have you heard from friends about a secret investment circle or a club or game where you invest $5000 and get $40,000 back?
-Or the ads on telegraph poles that offer amazing opportunities?
+Or seen the ads on telegraph poles that offer amazing opportunities?
 Get rich NOW!
 Work from home!
 Ring me and find out how!!!

 Ponzi schemes are similar to pyramid schemes.
-They are investment schemes where you invest a sum of money and then get "interest payments" or "dividends" which are designed to make your investment look like it's earning very high rates of interest.
+They're investment schemes where you invest a sum of money and then get "interest payments" or "dividends" that are designed to make your investment look like it's earning very high rates of interest.

-In reality, the payments come out of your own and other investments and rely on new investors coming in so there's enough money to keep paying the earlier investors.
+In reality, the payments come out of your own and others' investments, and rely on new investors coming in so there's enough money to keep paying the earlier investors.
 Ponzi schemes often last longer than pyramid schemes because participants keep re-investing their money believing that the high returns will continue.